IT DOESN'T HAVE TO BE LIKE THIS

 Shifting away from our oil dependency is already underway.
 Consider:

-- In 2012, President Obama increased U.S. fuel efficiency standards to 54.5 miles per gallon for cars and light-duty trucks by 2025, making them twice as efficient as cars sold in 2011.
+- In 2012, U.S. fuel efficiency standards were increased to 54.5 miles per gallon for cars and light-duty trucks by 2025, making them twice as efficient as cars sold in 2011.
 This will reduce U.S. oil consumption by 12 billion barrels and save Americans $1.7 trillion at the gas pump.

 - Use of public transit continues to grow in the U.S., with transit ridership rising more than 37 percent in the past 20 years.
 Public transit is a $57 billion industry that employs more than 400,000 people nationwide.